 General Motors Co.
-(GM)’s unprofitable Opel division started production of the Adam small car, named after the 151-year-old brand’s founder, in a bid to win back European customers amid a recession in the region.
+(GM:US)’s unprofitable Opel division started production of the Adam small car, named after the 151-year-old brand’s founder, in a bid to win back European customers amid a recession in the region.

 Opel invested 190 million euros ($248 million) to prepare its factory in Eisenach, Germany, which also builds the Corsa hatchback, to make the Adam, interim Chief Executive Officer Thomas Sedran said today during a presentation at the plant.
 The model is being marketed as giving buyers a choice of as many as 61,000 exterior and 82,000 interior design combinations.

 GM’s losses in Europe since 1999 have totaled $17.3 billion.
-The Detroit-based carmaker (GM) has a target of bringing the operations to break-even by 2015.
+The Detroit-based carmaker (GM:US) has a target of bringing the operations to break-even by 2015.
 Sales by Opel and its U.K. sister brand Vauxhall have fallen faster than European industrywide deliveries have contracted, cutting the divisions’ combined market share to 6.7 percent in the first 11 months of 2012 from 8.4 percent for all of 2007.

 “The Adam plays an important role as a sign of life for the Opel brand,” Christoph Stuermer, a Frankfurt-based analyst at IHS Automotive research company, said by phone before the event.
 “From a volume point of view, the Corsa is much more important,” with Opel likely to sell one Adam for every 10 deliveries of the older model.